-- The costs incurred by Grupo ICE to acquire electricity and telecommunications services from third parties are stated as "Supplementary purchases and services". - The acquisition of energy and the amortization of the cost (tariff breakdown), previously recognized as a prepaid expense, for purchases of energy from private generators and for energy imports, are presented as supplementary purchases and services.
+The acquisition of energy (BOO agreements) and the amortization of the cost (tariff breakdown), if any, previously recognized as a prepaid expense, for purchases of energy from private generators (BOO agreements) and for energy imports, are presented as supplementary purchases and services.

-Supplementary purchases and services are stated at the face value of the payment document.
+Supplementary purchases and services are stated at the incurred cost.